PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ## /var/run → /run

-Since openSUSE 12.2 (2012), `/run` directory was top-levelled as it was agreed across the distributions, that it doesn’t belong under` /var.` It’s still symlinked for backwards compatibility but you should definitely use `/run` (`%_rundir` macro).
+Since openSUSE 12.2 (2012), `/run` directory was top-levelled as it was agreed across the distributions, that it doesn’t belong under` /var.` It’s still symlinked for backward compatibility but you should definitely use `/run` (`%_rundir` macro).

 ## /usr Merge

 [/usr Merge](https://www.freedesktop.org/wiki/Software/systemd/TheCaseForTheUsrMerge/) was a big step in the history of all Linux distributions that helped to improve compatibility with other Unixes/Linuxes, GNU build systems or general upstream development.

-In short, it aimed to merge and move content from `/bin`, `/sbin`, `/lib` and /`lib64` into their counterpart directories under `/usr` (and creating backwards compatibility symbolic links of course).
+In short, it aimed to merge and move content from `/bin`, `/sbin`, `/lib` and /`lib64` into their counterpart directories under `/usr` (and creating backward compatibility symbolic links of course).
 In openSUSE it happened around 2012.

 ## SysV is dead